Money Insights to Help You Achieve Your Goals

-I have been passionate about personal finance from a young age (bought my first stock in 6th grade), and have my BBA in finance from the University of Iowa and my MBA from Creighton University.
+I have been passionate about personal finance from a young age (bought my first stock in 6th grade) and have my BBA in finance from the University of Iowa and my MBA from Creighton University.

 After working in banking, mortgages, investments, corporate finance and taxes, I realized my heart and talent was in educating and helping others find financial security.
+Combined with helping their relationship to money be healthy.

-You can follow me on YouTube or check out my articles on this site. (note as of 8/26/2023 I am in the middle of a website update and I won't be creating new finance content for a bit.)
+You can follow me on YouTube or check out my articles on this site. (note as of 10/23/24 I am in the middle of a website update and I won’t be creating new finance content for a bit.)

 Finding Good Financial Advice

-With the creation of the internet it has made learning about money so much easier.
-When I first started I had to go to the library to look up information on stocks I wanted to buy.
+With the creation of the internet, it has made learning about money so much easier.
+When I first started, I had to go to the library to look up information on stocks I wanted to buy.
 Then we added social media.
 Making it even easier.
-But.....
+But…..

-That also made it easier for the scammers, and those that really don't know what they are talking about to show up and appear as experts.
-And the last thing you want to do is make bad money decisions or even give it away because of something you found on-line.
+That also made it easier for the scammers, and those that really don’t know what they are talking about to show up and appear as experts.
+And the last thing you want to do is make bad money decisions or even give it away because of something you found online.

-So how do you take advantage of all the amazing benefits of the internet and still protect your money?
+So how do you tell take advantage of all the amazing benefits of the internet and still protect your money?

 Here are my tips on avoiding internet finance scammers: